 To participate in the competition, students must have first successfully completed at least the first 3 Labs of BWSI’s miniRACECAR course, which they will be able to attend online at no charge between September 2022 and April 2023.
 The miniRACECAR course is offered in English.
 Students will receive a certificate from BWSI evidencing their having completed the course, as will the educators who will have mentored them through the course.
 The course can be fully completed either while assembling the physical car if available, or, in the absence of the physical car, through BWSI’s miniRACECAR course software simulation.

 Students and educators registering for miniRacecar will also have free access to BWSI Python Core course, an optional Python tutorial which students may want to complete first before starting miniRacecar, depending on their level in Python.

 The competition’s objective is to provide students with an opportunity to work in teams, to acquire knowledge in a project-based manner, to strengthen their skills in programming, robotics and technology, regardless of prior experience or knowledge, and to develop skills such as problem solving, creativity and teamwork.

 The team that will be distinguished in the Greek competition will qualify to represent Greece in the international competition that will be held at the Beaver Works Summer Institute in the summer 2023.
 The selected team that will participate in the international competition will have the additional opportunity to attend the last week of BWSI’s program immediately preceding the final challenge.
 Depending on the then prevailing pandemic conditions, BWSI’s invitation will be either for an on-campus participation in both the final challenge and the preceding week of BWSI’s summer program, or for a virtual participation, at BWSI’s discretion.

-For more detailed information and registrations, please consult the dedicated Racecar Challenge site here.
-Registrations opened on September 19, 2022 and will close on October 26, 2022.
+For more detailed information, please consult the dedicated Racecar Challenge site here.
+Registrations for this year are now closed.

 1st Racecar Challenge